Learn how to compost quickly. Making compost at home is simple and you can do it fast to create healthy, organic soil in just 30 short days.

 - or household kitchen waste, such as vegetable peelings.

-(Don’t worry about weed seeds – once the internal temperature of the compost hits 155° for three days, weed seeds will be killed.)
+(Don’t worry about weed seeds – once the internal temperature of the compost hits 155° for three days, it will kill the weed seeds.)

 For the brown material you can use: